idelgado/simplelauncher/README.md

 individual activities or the entire application process to be destroyed leading to a higher prevelance of transient state scenarios.

 The major challenge with testing transient state is that there is no simple mechanism to reliably and repeatably test for transient state bugs.
-The most common reccomendation is to invoke screen orientation changes with an emulator or to use Don't keep activities from the developer options.
+The most common recommendation is to invoke screen orientation changes with an emulator or to use Don't keep activities from the developer options.
 Both of these mechanisms fall short of providing true transient state testing.
 In both cases, these options only test the transient state of the Activity.
 This does not destroy the entire transient state of the application.
-Android applications often have Singleton or Application fields that maintain state and are retrieved or injected within the context of an Activity.

 ## How It Works
 This application uses a repeatable procedure to destroy the selected application process and re-launch the application to test for transient state bugs.